luke4u/Term_Prediction/ReadMe.md

 ## Instruction

-Below is the instruction to replicate the training evaluation, and test processes.
+Below is the instruction to replicate the training, evaluation, and test processes.
+Note, some parts vary for the online-learning model.

 ### Installation
 1) please use requirements.txt file with below command. recommend to create a virenv before installation.